Kevin Bond Allen

 Kevin Bond Allen (born 1954) is an American Anglican bishop.
-Since 2011, he has served as the first bishop of the Diocese of Cascadia in the Anglican Church in North America.
+From 2011 to 2024, he was the first bishop of the Diocese of Cascadia in the Anglican Church in North America.
 Earlier in his career, as an Episcopal priest, he was a key figure in the Anglican realignment in the Pacific Northwest.

 Early life, education, and ministry

 Allen was born in 1954 and raised in Silverdale, Washington.
 He graduated from the University of Washington and completed his graduate studies at Seattle University.
 He served as a youth leader during his college years and, determining a call to ministry in the Episcopal Church, he went on to complete an M.Div. after studies at both General Theological Seminary and Ridley Hall, Cambridge.

 Allen served as a lay missioner in a Church of England inner-city London parish serving low-income multi-racial communities.
 He also served as a missioner in Bangladesh with the United Society for the Propagation of the Gospel.
 Ordained in the Episcopal Church in 1988, over the next two decades Allen served as vicar of a Cambodian refugee church in Tacoma, an associate rector in Bellevue, as a rector in Puyallup, Washington, and as rector of the historic All Saints' Episcopal Church in Austin, Texas, where he founded and chaired Senior Pastors of University Congregations).
 In 2002, Allen returned to Washington state as rector of St. Paul's Episcopal Church in Bellingham.
 St. Paul's was the second-largest parish in the Diocese of Olympia.